hewison-chris/agora-cl-docs/website/docs/concepts/nodes-networks.md

 ## Frequently asked questions

-**Can I run an execution node without running a beacon node?** <br/>
+**Can I run an execution node without running a Agora node?** <br/>
-No. Although this is possible pre-Merge, all Ethereum network participants will need to run both an execution node and a beacon node.
+No. Although this is possible pre-Merge, all Ethereum network participants will need to run both an execution node and a Agora node.

 **What happened to miners?** <br/>
 The concept of mining exists only in the domain of proof-of-work consensus.
 After The Merge, Ethereum's consensus will be managed by a proof-of-stake mechanism, which replaces miners with validators.